 We enter into operating and finance leases for network equipment, real estate, mobile site sharing and vehicles.
 We provide residual value guarantees on certain of our vehicle leases.

 Lease Balances

-A summary of our ROU assets and lease liabilities as of December 31, 2019, is set forth below:
+A summary of our ROU assets and lease liabilities is set forth below: